FAQ

 26-character string like 01KPVVC9J2B1ZA64QZEMHF02PW.
 MarkSpec stamps one onto

-each entry during markspec format and stores it as the Id: attribute.
+each entry during markspec fmt and stores it as the Id: attribute.

 The ULID is immutable.
 Once assigned it never changes, even if the display ID or title is renamed.
 Traceability links between projects and external tools (JIRA, DOORS) reference the ULID, not the display ID, so renaming an entry never breaks cross-tool links.